amodrojs/amodro-lifecycle/scratch.md

 * Disable remoteUrls/remoteUrls.html, module outside ID space.
 * Disable undef/undefLocal.html, promise errbacks do not work that way.
 * errorContinueLocal, comment out the if (err.requireModules part, then setTimeout works.
+* Disable error/globalOnError.html, don't want to favor a global handler over local one.

 For undef tests, the requirejs.onError needs to return a promise that will resolve to new module value.
 Example from undef.html test: